Skip to main content

 What services does the Counseling & Testing Center (CTC) provide?

-We provide client-centered mental health services to our UWL campus community.
-Our skilled staff members provide services to students that include individual and group counseling, crisis counseling, consultations, workshops, and various assessment.
-Services to the faculty and staff include consultation, service through joint committee membership, and outreach.
+Our skilled clinicians provide client-centered mental health services to our UWL campus community.
+Services to students that include individual and group counseling, crisis counseling, consultations, workshops, and various assessment.
+Services to the faculty and staff include consultation, service through joint committee membership and outreach.
 Both the campus and larger regional community benefit from a wide variety of testing services (i.e., national, graduate, employment).

 What is a triage appointment?

 A triage appointment is a short, 20 minute appointment and is typically the first interaction when seeking services.
 The counselor will talk with you about what is bringing you into our Center, and make a recommendation on what services would be most beneficial.
-This may include group counseling, academic skills assistance, individual counseling, or other campus resources.
-Please know that if individual counseling is recommended the clinician with whom you meet for triage may or may not be the one you would continue to work with.
+This may include group counseling, individual counseling, or other campus resources.
+Please know that if individual counseling is recommended, the clinician you talk to for triage may or may not be the one you continue to work with.
 We'll match you with the person whose skills and expertise best fit your needs.

 What is Urgent Care?

 The Counseling & Testing Center has daily Urgent Care hours for students experiencing a mental health crisis.
 Examples of a crisis include: suicidal thoughts, thoughts or urges to harm another person, or a recent traumatic event.
 A clinician is on-call for crisis appointments Monday through Friday from 12-4 p.m.
-These appointments are available to students on a first-come basis, and you can access them by coming into our Center located at 2106 Centennial Hall or calling 608-785-8073.
-If our clinicians determine that your current situation is not emergent we may ask you to schedule in our first available triage appointment, which is typically within 1-3 days.
+These appointments are available to students by coming into our center located at 2106 Centennial Hall.
+If our clinicians determine that your current situation is not emergent they will work to connect you with the appropriate resource.
+Visit our Urgent Care page for more information.

 What if I am in crisis when the CTC is not open?